-No matter how green your thumb, leaves on a Meyer lemon tree can turn yellow.
+No matter how green your thumb is, the leaves on a Meyer lemon tree can turn yellow.
 Changes in nutritional intake, parasites, pests, or a shift in feeding can all play a role.

-Why are your Meyer lemon tree leaves turning yellow?
-Let’s take a closer look.
+Now, you may ask, why are my lemon tree leaves turning yellow?
+Let’s take a look.

 Why Does The Yellowing Leaves Condition Happen?

-Here are a few reasons why you may find your Meyer lemon tree with yellow leaves.
+Here are a few reasons why you may find yellow leaves on Meyer lemon tree.

-Overwatering is a common occurrence with inexperienced gardeners who believe a plant can take all the water in the world (drown them, and they’re good for the week!).
+Overwatering is one of the most common reasons for inexperienced gardeners who believe a plant can take all the water in the world (drown them, and they’re good for the week!).

 Lemon trees, like many plants, aren’t comfortable or safe in bogs.

-When lemon trees soak in too much water, the roots rot.
+When lemon trees soak in too much water, it can lead to root rot.
 That makes it difficult for the plant to pull nutrients.
-Hence, Meyer lemon tree yellow leaves, drying up, and falling leaves.
+Hence, the Meyer lemon tree leaves turning yellow and falling off.

 Lemons are grafted onto deciduous rootstocks.
 The rootstock, feeling the coming winter, instinctively reduces nutrient flow to its leaves.

-Causing the leaves to turn yellow as well as fall off.
+Causing the meyer lemon tree yellow leaves as well as fall off.
 This doesn’t mean there’s anything wrong with the lemon tree.

 Discoloration can also come about in the warmer months or on bright, sunny days.
 If this happens, your lemon tree is likely suffering from sunburn.

 Don’t panic.
 As long as healthy leaves remain, your tree should recover.

 Lemon trees are heavy feeders.
 If your Meyer lemon tree leaves are turning yellow, they may not be getting enough food.

 Taking a good look at your plant food (or starting a regular feeding schedule) can help.
 More on fertilizing Meyers Lemons.